Architecture Overview

 Write Batching

-Writes are buffered in-memory and flushed to Arc in batches.
+Writes are buffered in-memory per Arc client (one buffer per org) and flushed in batches.
+Each org's batch is independent.
 This provides high write throughput without overwhelming Arc.

 - Session sharing — Multiple agents can write to the same session